Neural Collapse in Cumulative Link Models for Ordinal Regression: An Analysis with Unconstrained Feature Model: Experiments

-Both training and validation $\mathrm{MAE}$ approached zero, indicating that all samples were correctly classified. \(\underline{\mathrm{ONC}_{2\text{-}1}}\) and \(\underline{\mathrm{ONC}_{2\text{-}2}}\) also rapidly approached zero, showing that the feature vectors collapsed onto the one-dimensional subspace spanned by \(\bm{w}\).
+For the ER dataset, both training and validation $\mathrm{MAE}$ approached zero, while accuracy, within-1 accuracy, QWK, and minimum sensitivity all approached one, indicating that all samples were correctly classified. \(\underline{\mathrm{ONC}_{2\text{-}1}}\) and \(\underline{\mathrm{ONC}_{2\text{-}2}}\) rapidly approached zero, showing that the feature vectors collapsed onto the one-dimensional subspace spanned by \(\bm{w}\).
 As training proceeded, \(\underline{\mathrm{ONC}_{1}}\) decreased steadily, confirming that features collapsed toward their class means.
 For \(\underline{\mathrm{ONC}_{3}}\) we observed a clear difference between the two threshold strategies.
 With fixed thresholds, $\underline{\mathrm{ONC}_{3}}$ took a small value from an early stage and continued to decrease as training progressed.
 In contrast, with learnable thresholds, $\underline{\mathrm{ONC}_{3}}$ seemed to converge to a non-zero value.
 These observations indicate that the simple form of ONC3, given by \Req{ONC3-simple}, practically holds under fixed thresholds but does not hold under learnable ones.